allancoding/edg/README.md

 - **Themes:** Replaces Edgenuity's depressing background with any background you want.

-## I've encountered an issue with this script ❓
+## The script is not working. ❓
+You can troubleshoot by doing the following:
+- Right click TamperMonkey and go to "Options", click "Settings", and set Config mode to "Advanced".
+- Check if "Include script storage" is enabled.
+Find it in "Utilities".
+- Update your browser to the latest version.
+- Try using different browsers.
+Recommend to start off using Google Chrome (the browser Edgesploit has been tested on).

-Try reinstalling, editing your settings, or using Chrome on a computer (Only tested on Chrome and doesn't support mobile.).
-You can report bugs, receive help, & suggest features on my [Discord server.](https://discord.gg/HQmSYGK8tV)
+You can report bugs, find support, & suggest features on my [Discord server.](https://discord.gg/HQmSYGK8tV)

 ## Any keybinds?